 Limited time on the water

 You would have to remove your rudder system and that means you can’t paddle.
 This makes you totally dependent on the battery.
-As long as battery works you can stay on water once it runs down you have to go back to the shore.
+As long as the battery works you can stay on the water once it runs down you have to go back to the shore.